JordiCorbilla/table.lib/README.md

 ## Column filtering

-You don't want to show all the columns.
+You don't want to show all the columns?
 Easy, just use the `FilterColumns` property:

 ```c#
 Table<IEnumerable<string>>.Add(test).